Toloka/docs/en/template-builder/operations/select-areas.md

 - Confirm or cancel area creation

-  You can set up shortcuts to let users confirm or cancel area creation.
+  You can set up shortcuts to let annotators confirm or cancel area creation.
 Assign shortcuts to properties:
   - `confirm`: Confirm.
   - `cancel`: Cancel.